daveisagit/blocksets/README.md

 ## Examples

-Imagine a 2D grid of lattice points.
-We would like to model a subset of pixels in the grid in an efficient way.

-For example, the union of several rectangles.
+Say we would like to model a set of pixels in a 2D grid as a union of several rectangles.

 <img
 src="https://raw.githubusercontent.com/daveisagit/blocksets/main/example_2d.png"